Nicholas0228/FineXtract/README.md

-# Revealing the Unseen: Guiding Personalized Diffusion Models to Expose Training Data
+# Leveraging Model Guidance to Extract Training Data from Personalized Diffusion Models

 FineXtract is a framework designed to extract the fine-tuning dataset from personalized diffusion models (DMs), leveraging the guided denoising process between pretrained and fine-tuned DMs.
 In this document, we detail the steps for fine-tuning and dataset extraction using Monet's paintings as an example.